Isn’t it true some addictions look harmless? Yet anything that enslaves you, harms you. Thank God that He empowers you to overcome an addiction.

 Yes, some churches have significant problems.

-But you may belong to a church that loves like Christ — unconditionally and sacrificially — or, if you seeking a good church, you can find a Bible-believing group of believers who welcome the hurting and help them.
+But you may belong to a church that loves like Christ—unconditionally and sacrificially—or, if you are seeking a good church, you can find a Bible-believing group of believers who welcome the hurting and help them.

 Some people struggling with addictions want the advantages of biblical counseling too.